RebeccaFransson/ResponsiveCountdown/README.md

 ### More stuff I would like to add

 - Reset button
+- Add more validation
-- Saving it to a user, which would require a login
+- Saving it to a user, which would require a login or (if this data isnt private) some kind of code and identifies the title/countdown
 - Sharing it with other users/email addresses
+- Share updates with the user when the countdown hits certain mile stones.
+Eg. 30days, 10days and so on.
+- I would also definitly add some testing, both unit testing and the UI/end-to-end(which might be a bit of a overkill in this case).

 # Description & requirements